madhurashinde/EducationPlatformForStudent-EdPad/README.md

 ## Feature Introduction

 **Admin Features:**

-• Manage faculties: View faculty information and create new faculty accounts
+1. Manage faculties: View faculty information and create new faculty accounts
-• Manage students: View student information
+2. Manage students: View student information
-• Manage courses: View course information and create new courses
+3. Manage courses: View course information and create new courses
-• Manage registration: Open and close course registration for students
+4. Manage registration: Open and close course registration for students
-• Archive a semester: Archive all information from the previous semester and start a new semester
+5. Archive a semester: Archive all information from the previous semester and start a new semester

 **Faculty Features:**

-• Check courses taught in previous semesters
+1. Check courses taught in previous semesters
-• Access courses in the current semester
+2. Access courses in the current semester
    After accessing a course, the faculty will be able to

-1. Create new announcements
+a.
+Create new announcements
-2. Create new modules and upload lecture files
+b.
+Create new modules and upload lecture files
-3. Create assignments
+c.
+Create assignments
-4. Check all submissions to assignments and grade them
+d.
+Check all submissions to assignments and grade them
-5. View students' scores
+e.
+View students' scores
-6. View the list of students in the course
+f.
+View the list of students in the course

 **Student Features:**

-• Create an account and log in
+1.Create an account and log in
-• Register for new courses
-• View their completed courses from previous semesters
-• Access courses in the current semester
+2.Register for new courses 3.
+View their completed courses from previous semesters 4.Access courses in the current semester
 After accessing a course, the student will be able to

-1. View announcements and download lecture materials from modules
+a.
+View announcements and download lecture materials from modules
-2. Submit assignments
+b.
+Submit assignments
-3. Add comments to graded submissions
+c.
+Add comments to graded submissions
-4. Submit a survey to provide feedback on the course
+d.
+Submit a survey to provide feedback on the course

 **Other Features**

-• School library with academic resources
+1. School library with academic resources
-• Quizlet section for studying and reviewing material.
+2. Quizlet section for studying and reviewing material.